vzeizer/DSA_Forecast_EnergyDemand/README.md

 ### Negative values

 By inspecting the dataset, there have been found three features which displayed negative values in the dataset, as shown in the figure below.
 These negative values could be potential issues when measuring those values.
+Interestingly, removing this [potential] inconsistent values did not change substantially the modeling results.

 ![logo](images/2_hist_negativecols.png)

 ### Histogram of all features

 The next figure shows histograms of the features available in the dataset, which interestingly points out that *Appliances* and *lights* present discrete values accross the dataset.
 As well, the other features's distributions can also be visually inspected.
+Moreover, one can see "spikes" in *RH_6, Windspeed, and Visibility* features.

 ![logo](images/3_hist_allfeatures.png)

+### Histogram in terms of each unique value of *ligths*

-### Histogram for the first instance of *lights*
+#### Histogram for the first instance of *lights*

 ![logo](images/4_1_histlight1.png)

-### Histogram for the second instance of *lights*
+#### Histogram for the second instance of *lights*

 ![logo](images/4_2_histlight2.png)

-### Histogram for the third instance of *lights*
+#### Histogram for the third instance of *lights*

 ![logo](images/4_3_histlight3.png)

-### Histogram for the fourth instance of *lights*
+#### Histogram for the fourth instance of *lights*

 ![logo](images/4_4_histlight4.png)

-### Histogram for the fifth instance of *lights*
+#### Histogram for the fifth instance of *lights*

 ![logo](images/4_5_histlight5.png)

-### Histogram for the sixth instance of *lights*
+#### Histogram for the sixth instance of *lights*

 ![logo](images/4_6_histlight6.png)

 ### Violinplot of all features

 Next, it is shown a figure displaying violin plots for all the features in the dataset.
+From these graphics, it is noticeable that the features are well-behaved.

 ![logo](images/5_violinplot_features.png)

 ### Boxplot of all features

 Next, it is shown a figure displaying box plots for all the features in the dataset.
+From these graphics, it is noticeable that the features show a consistent behavior, possessing few outliers.

 ![logo](images/6_boxplot_features.png)

 ### Feature Engineering

 In the following subsections, there will be shown some lagged-related features that can be created from the target variable, in order to better forecast this time-series.
+This kind of feature can and must be used in time-series related problems, since it carries information from past evaluations.

 ### Appliances shifted by one week